calmm-js/documentation/introduction-to-calmm.md

 arbitrarily complex immutable data structures in atoms.

 Atoms are the variables of our system.
 They are used to hold the essential state that is being modified by the UI.
-But there really should be tax on introducing new atoms to a system.
+But there really should be a tax on introducing new atoms to a system.
 Each time one creates a new atom, one should pause and think for a moment: